 - 1 lb chicken, diced small

-- 3 tbsp soy sauce I use naturally brewed shoyu
+- 3 tablespoons soy sauce I use naturally brewed shoyu

 - 3 eggs, scrambled until firm and chopped up small